rpn1966/platotheory2026/_pages/info.md

 Information about travelling to the Mile End campus and a campus map can be found [here](https://www.qmul.ac.uk/about/howtofindus/mileend/).
 The Mathematical Sciences building is labelled as **number 4** on the campus map.

-Below is an image of the Mathematical Sciences building - recognisable through the Penrose tiling on its exterior.
+Below is an image of the Mathematical Sciences building - recognisable through the Penrose tiling on its exterior. <br>
 ![Mathematical Sciences building](https://rpn1966.github.io/platotheory2026/assets/images/maths-building.png)

 ## Campus Map {#Map}